Do you want to add a post creation limit for WordPress users?

 You may want to set different posts limits for each user role.
 For example, you might set a post limit for guest bloggers, and then create a higher post limit for editors.

 To do this, simply change the number next to ‘Rules’ so that it’s 2 or higher.

 Then, click on ‘Save Changes.’

-The plugin will now add a new rule, ready for you to customize.
+The plugin will now create more rules, ready for you to customize.

 When you’ve finished, don’t forget to click on ‘Save Changes.’

-Now, when a user tries to create more posts than the set limit, they’ll get a notification.
+Now, when a user tries to exceed the set limit, they’ll get a notification.

 We hope this article helped you to add a post creation limit for WordPress users on your site.
 You may also want to check our guide on how to make money online blogging with WordPress, and our expert pick of the best SEO plugins and tools you should use.